Last Updated on March 26, 2021 by Shaun Snapp

 - For marketing to procurement, this means communicating that IT will not help them fact check the vendor.

 An end state of corruption is attained through decades of small incremental degradation of the system.
 After enough decades pass, eventually, the system becomes so obviously corrupt that it requires reform.
 This is where both the US political system and IT is currently.
-Those inside of the system is so used to corruption that they barely question it.
+That inside of the system is so used to corruption that they barely question it.
 Those looking inward toward the system can’t believe how the people on the inside who benefit can’t see how dysfunctional the system has become.